kubernetes-sigs/secrets-store-csi-driver/docs/book/src/topics/secret-auto-rotation.md

 > NOTE: This alpha feature is not enabled by default.

 To enable auto rotation, enable the `--enable-secret-rotation` feature gate for the `secrets-store` container in the Secrets Store CSI Driver pods.
 The rotation poll interval can be configured using `--rotation-poll-interval`.
 The default rotation poll interval is `2m`.
 If using helm to install the driver, set `enableSecretRotation: true` and configure the rotation poll interval by setting `rotationPollInterval`.
-The rotation poll interval can be tuned based on how frequently the mounted contents for all pods and Kubernetes secrets need to be resynced to the latest.
+The rotation poll interval can be tuned based on how frequently the mounted contents for all pods and Kubernetes secrets need to be resynced to the latest. _Do not_ specify `objectVersion` in SecretProviderClass.

 - The Secrets Store CSI Driver will update the pod mount and the Kubernetes Secret defined in `secretObjects` of SecretProviderClass periodically based on the rotation poll interval to the latest value.
 - If the `SecretProviderClass` is updated after the pod was initially created